 Deal Management Page

 In addition, you can create multiple pipelines.
 Pipelines are a visual representation of a company process (for example, sales pipeline) on a single digital desk, on a deals management page.
 For instance, deals that came from your website or deals from your social media can be created in separate pipelines.
-These pipelines can be customized with the different stages to suit your sales process.
+These pipelines can be customized with different stages to suit your sales process.

 Contact Management Page